Visa document checklist4 photo pagesCountry

 What can vary

-• The current catalog includes more than one photo size for this flow, including 35×45 mm, 25×35 mm, 31×39 mm, and 1.5×1.75 in.
+• The current catalog includes more than one photo size for this case, including 35×45 mm, 25×35 mm, 31×39 mm, and 1.5×1.75 in.
 Use the photo page that matches the portal, visa center, or submission path you actually use.

 • Nationality, country of submission, visa-center practice, and current authority updates can still change the final list.
 Treat this checklist as a starting point, not as a guarantee.